analogdevicesinc/ai8x-synthesis/README.md

 ##### `write_gap` (Optional)

 `write_gap` specifies the number of words that should be skipped during write operations (i.e., write every *n*th word).
-This creates the interleaved output needed for element-wise operations.
+This creates an interleaved output that can be used as the input for subsequent layers that use element-wise operations.

 Example:
 	`write_gap: 1`